za233/Polaris-Obfuscator/README.md

 # Polairs-Obfuscator

 Polairs-Obfuscator is a code obfuscator based on LLVM 16.0.6.This project contain several IR-based obfuscation and backend obfuscation which can transform the code into a more complex form in the IR level (or assemble level) while preserving the original code's semantics.
-Using this obfuscator to compile code can prevent you code from being cracked.
+Using this obfuscator to compile code can prevent your code from being cracked.

 ## Features